 Readings near +1 indicate that your track isn't suffering from phase issues.
 If the map shows activity that passes the central point towards -1, your mix has phase issues.

-Phase problems yield you a weak, thin-sounding result.
+Phase problems yield a weak, thin-sounding result.
 To resolve these issues, you may need to remove a microphone track from a multi-mic'd source, eliminate near-identical sources, alter synth patches, nudge a track a few milliseconds, or deploy a phase-alignment plug-in.

 Dynamics